ttkorhonen/e3pages/docs/design/2_require.md

 * It provides a mechanism to dynamically load shared libraries for use within an IOC.

 :::{note}
-Note that each of these is linked to each other; the dynamic loading depends on the build process, and it also depends on how the soft IOC has been started.
+Each of the above-mentioned features are linked to each other; the dynamic loading depends on the build process, and it also depends on how the soft IOC has been started.
 :::

 ## IOC startup